 Parquet flooring can be seen in any current interior magazine.
 As you casually flip through glossy pages, and look at the photographs of the stylish rooms, what do you see on the floors?
 Parquet…you see lots and lots and parquet, so much so that you would be tempted to think that parquet flooring, those floors of shaped pieces of timber, such as herringbone, chevron, and Versailles pattern have just arrived on the interior design scene.
 That, however, is not the case.
 Parquet flooring has a long, interesting history.

 In the late medieval period in Europe, as upstairs rooms became more common in domestic dwellings, so did the practice of flooring them in timber planking.
 The progression from crude, rough planks to more delicate, patterned ones is not difficult to imagine.
 This process, over the course of centuries, probably occurred all over Europe simultaneously in various regions and countries.
 What we call parquet flooring today is what grew out of this process, shaped pieces of timber arranged into intricate patterns to form a floor surface.
-Over the centuries, the most famous patterns have been:

 - Herringbone parquet